 "Wow.
 Stephen, I could ask him questions for ten hours," Stahl said.

-Since Pinchas Gutter was filmed, the Shoah Foundation has recorded interviews with 21 more Holocaust survivors, each for a full week.
+Since Pinchas Gutter was filmed, the Shoah Foundation has recorded interviews with dozens more Holocaust survivors, each for a full week.
 And they've shrunk the set-up required, so they can take a mobile rig on the road to record survivors close to where they live.
 They've deliberately chosen interview subjects with all different wartime experiences.
 Survivors of Auschwitz, hidden children, and as we saw last fall in New Jersey, 93-year-old Alan Moskin, who isn't a holocaust survivor.
 He was a liberator.

 "Entering that camp was the most horrific sight I've ever seen or ever hope to see the rest of my life," Moskin said.